Petersen cores and the oddness of cubic graphs: Introduction

 Let $G$ be a cubic graph, $k \geq 1$, and $S_k$ be a list of $k$ 1-factors of $G$.
 By a list we mean a collection with possible repetition.
 For $i \in \{0, \dots ,k\}$ let $E_i(S_k)$ be the set of edges which are in precisely $i$ elements of $S_k$.
 We define $\mu_k(G) = \min \{ |E_0(S_k)| \colon S_k \mbox{ is a list of $k$ 1-factors of } G\}$.
 If there is no harm of confusion, then we write $E_i$ instead of $E_i(S_k)$.

 Let $G$ be a cubic graph and $S_3$ be a list of three 1-factors $M_1, M_2, M_3$ of $G$.
-Let ${\cal M} = E_2 \cup E_3$, ${\cal U} = E_0$, and $|{\cal U}| = k$.
+Let ${\cal M} = E_2 \cup E_3$, ${\cal U} = E_0$ and $|{\cal U}| = k$.
 The edges of $E_0$ are also called the uncovered edges.
-The {\em $k$-core} of $G$ with respect to $S_3$ (or to $M_1, M_2, M_3$) is the subgraph $G_c$ of $G$ which is induced by ${\cal M} \cup {\cal U}$; that is, $G_c = G[{\cal M} \cup {\cal U}]$.
+The $k$-core of $G$ with respect to $S_3$ (or to $M_1, M_2, M_3$) is the subgraph $G_c$ of $G$ which is induced by ${\cal M} \cup {\cal U}$; that is, $G_c = G[{\cal M} \cup {\cal U}]$.
 If the value of $k$ is irrelevant, then we say that $G_c$ is a core of $G$.
 If $M_1 = M_2 = M_3$, then $G_c = G$.
-A core $G_c$ is {\em proper} if $G_c \not = G$.
-If $G_c$ is a cycle, i.e.~the union of pairwise disjoint circuits, then we say that $G_c$ is a {\em cyclic} core.
+A core $G_c$ is proper if $G_c \not = G$.
+If $G_c$ is a cycle, i.e.~the union of pairwise disjoint circuits, then we say that $G_c$ is a cyclic core.
 In \cite{Steffen_2014} it is shown that every bridgeless cubic graph has a proper core and therefore, every $\mu_3(G)$-core is proper.

-Bridgeless cubic graphs which are not 3-edge-colorable are also called {\em snarks}.
+Bridgeless cubic graphs which are not 3-edge-colorable are also called snarks.
+Sometimes snarks with 2- or 3-edge-cut are considered to be trivial, since they easily reduce to smaller ones, see \cite{Cameron_1987, Gardner_76, Goldberg_1981, Isaacs_1975, Nedela_1996, Steffen_1998}.
+Therefore, snarks are sometimes required to be cyclically 4-edge-connected and to have girth at least five.
 Clearly, if $G$ is a snark, then $\mu_3(G) > 0$.
 Cores are introduced in \cite{Steffen_2014}, and they were used to prove partial results on some hard conjectures which are related to 1-factors of cubic graphs.
 In particular, the following conjecture of Fan and Raspaud is true for cubic graphs $G$ with $\mu_3(G) \leq 6$.

 \begin{conjecture} [\cite{Fan_Raspaud_94}] Every bridgeless cubic graph has a cyclic core. \end{conjecture}